PacificBiosciences/FALCON/examples/readme.md

     HBAR_WF3.py HBAR.cfg
 ```

-7. The next part of the assembly is not started automatically yet.
+7. The next part of the assembly does not start automatically yet.
 The detail
 steps are in the `run_asm.sh` script and one can use to get contigs and
 consensus.
 ```